 So how do we “live by the Spirit”?
 I think I’ll let the apostle Paul answer this one:

 When you follow the desires of your sinful nature, the results are very clear: sexual immorality, impurity, lustful pleasures, idolatry, sorcery, hostility, quarreling, jealousy, outbursts of anger, selfish ambition, dissension, division, envy, drunkenness, wild parties, and other sins like these.
 Let me tell you again, as I have before, that anyone living that sort of life will not inherit the Kingdom of God.
 But the Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 There is no law against these things!
 Those who belong to Christ Jesus have nailed the passions and desires of their sinful nature to his cross and crucified them there.
-Since we are living by the Spirit, let us follow the Spirit’s leading in every part of our lives. – Galatians 5:19-25 (NLT)
+Since we are living by the Spirit, let us follow the Spirit’s leading in every part of our lives. – Galatians 5:19-25 (NLT, emphasis added)

-The fruit we are producing will give us a clear indication as to which “nature” we are choosing to follow – the old sinful nature or the our new God-given nature.
+The fruit we are producing will give us a clear indication as to which “nature” we are choosing to follow – the old sinful nature or our new God-given nature.
 Only God can produce godly fruit in our lives, so it will be by our fruit that the world will know that we belong to Him.

 We are called to make every effort to put on our new nature, to walk in it, and to produce godly fruit.
 This is more than a simple new year’s resolution.
 It’s a “resolution” for the Christian life.